Gucci Mane: Autobiography

 In September 2017, Davis published his autobiography, The Autobiography of Gucci Mane.
 The book was written during Davis's time in prison and was authored with Neil Martinez-Belkin, a former XXL Magazine editor.
 In the weeks before the publication, Davis released a trailer for the book consisting of a short montage directed by videographer Cam Kirk.
 The Autobiography of Gucci Mane went on to become a New York Times bestseller.
 The New Yorker said the book "reads like a set of liner notes that try to impose a central order on his life story."

 Gucci collaboration

 In 2019, Davis started working with Italian fashion house Gucci.
 The brand had previously not associated itself with the rapper due to his criminal record and image.
-After a few years of personal development, that included Davis getting married and improving his fitness, Gucci announced he would be the face of their Gucci Cruise 2020 Campaign.
+After a few years of personal development, which included Davis getting married and improving his fitness, Gucci announced he would be the face of their Gucci Cruise 2020 Campaign.